Piya Sengupta

-Piya Sengupta (born in Kolkata, India) is an Indian actress and producer.
+Piya Sengupta (née Das; born 9 June 1970) is an Indian actress, producer and politician.
 She is known for her work in Bengali cinema.
+She is the daughter of Sukhen Das and mother of Bonny Sengupta.

 As an actress, she made her debut opposite Prosenjit Chatterjee in Sujit Guha's Dadamoni (1984).
+She rose to prominence for her role opposite Joy Banerjee in Milan Tithi (1985) directed by Sukhen Das.
+Even though the film was a massive success at the box office, she did not achieve any further significant feat in her career.